 Logitech’s made some of the most affordable gaming headsets on the market for a long time, but what happens when it aims for something a little more premium.
-The Logitech G935 is almost $100 more expensive than the company’s next highest price gaming headset.
-For that jump you get a pretty wide range of features, like wireless audio, surround sound, and customizable LED lights.
+Due to new products and price drops, the Logitech G935 isn’t Logitech’s highest priced gaming headset, anymore.
+However, it still offers pretty wide range of features, like wireless audio, surround sound, and customizable LED lights.

-However, when the cheaper options do a lot of that stuff too, is a gaming headset like this worth it?
+When cheaper options do a lot of that stuff potentially better, is a gaming headset like this still worth it?

 Who is the Logitech G935 for?